Recipe: Vastad Roti

 - Take one part and roll it out into a circle of 5-6 inches in diameter.
 Use flour whenever necessary.

-- Put the rolled roti on the hot tawa.
+- Put the rolled roti on the hot tawa or skillet.
 Let it roast for 2-3 minutes.

 - Flip it over and roast for 2-3 minutes.